Butterfly Weed Herb

 Butterfly weed Herbal Uses

-Pleurisy root is used medicinally as an antispasmodic, carminative, mildly cathartic, diaphoretic, diuretic, expectorant, tonic and vasodilator.
+Pleurisy root is used in herbalism as an antispasmodic, carminative, mildly cathartic, diaphoretic, diuretic, expectorant, tonic and vasodilator.
 Butterfly Weed Root is used internally in the treatment of diarrhea, dysentery, chronic rheumatism, and as an expectorant.
-It has a specific action on the lungs, making it a valuable medicinal herb in all chest complaints and in the treatment of many lung diseases.
-A warm infusion of the root exerts a mild tonic effect on the system.
+It it said to be a valuable herb in all chest complaints and in the treatment of many lung diseases.
 A herbal poultice of the roots is used in the treatment of swellings, bruises, wounds, and skin ulcers.

 Caution is advised, as large doses of Butterfly Weed are emetic and purgative.